Keilub/helloitscaleb/content/projects/2-steward.md

 ##### results
 ## An Identity of Excitment
-As of the writing of this case study, August, the event has not started but we have received a great excitment in the teasers we have revealed and attendence for the event currently stands at a 20% increase from the previously most attended event.
+As of the writing of this case study, August, the event has not started but we have received great excitement in the teasers we have revealed and attendance for the event currently stands at a 20% increase from the previously most attended event.
 The team is excited for October and I look forward to following up here with user comments and thoughts come October.

 ![Photo](/images/internal.jpg#wide)